MoritzLennartz/Action_Anticipation/README.md

 * Encoder-only architecture with pooling layers between the Encoder Layers and a classifier on the top: TEP model.
 * Full Transformer Encoder-Decoder model with weighted average of the regression and classification Loss: TED model.

-To test the pre-trained models:
+<b>For testing the pre-trained models:</b>

-1- Download the models in the checkpoints repesatoire from: https://drive.google.com/drive/folders/1FMB1ywiQ9-mT2g3YO6GrN7hOZ9bdqyUF?usp=sharing
+1- Download the models from:
+https://drive.google.com/drive/folders/1FMB1ywiQ9-mT2g3YO6GrN7hOZ9bdqyUF?usp=sharing

+2- Place them in the checkpoints folder.

-2- run the Test_TEO.py, Test_TEP.py, or Test_TED.py file according to the tested variant model.
+3- run the Test_TEO.py, Test_TEP.py, or Test_TED.py file according to the tested variant model.

-For training the models from scratch:
+<b>For training the models from scratch:</b>

 1- run the TEO_experiment.py, TEP_experiment.py, or TED_experiment.py file according to the training variant model.